-A grade of "I" (Incomplete) may be granted under exceptional and rare circumstances if
+A grade of "I" (Incomplete) may be granted under exceptional circumstances if

-- a student can provide a compelling rationale - the student has successfully completed and passed at least the project or the final exam, and - the student is not on probation.
+• a student can provide a compelling rationale

+- the student has successfully completed and passed at least the project or the final exam, and - the student is not on probation.

-Students must request the "Incomplete" from the appropriate instructor and submit an Extension Request (use the Enrollment Status Change Form on the University's website).
+Students must request the "Incomplete" from the appropriate instructor and submit an Extension Request Form on the University's website).
 The Academic Director in consultation with the instructor determines whether an Incomplete is warranted.
 Students must resolve an Incomplete before they may begin a new term.
 If an incomplete is not resolved by the deadline, the final grade will revert to an F. Students should review fees for Extension Requests.